Vyral/base-template/_posts/2020-12-28-what-is-an-as-is-offer.md

 {% include youtube.html %}

-<center><em>A word on buying from &lsquo;as is&rsquo; sales.</em></center>
+<center><em>A word on buying an &lsquo;as is&rsquo; property.</em></center>

 <br>This question has been coming up quite a lot this week because buyers in our seller’s market are so anxious to have their offers on a property accepted.
-This term is an important part of your negotiations and even after the fact when you’re in contract. **A home that is sold ‘as is’ means the seller intends to sell the house without making repairs**; the property will be sold in its current condition.
+The term 'as is' is an important part of your negotiations and even after the fact when you’re in contract. **A home that is sold ‘as is’ means the seller intends to sell the house without making repairs**; the property will be sold in its current condition.

 If your agent tells you that a home is being sold as is, **you do have the option to have inspections done**.
 However, the seller should at least attach their disclosures and a pest/roof inspection for you to review.
 Even during an as-is sale, it’s important to have some kind of understanding about what kind of property you’re buying.
 It’d be a shame if you got so far into the contract only to find out that the home you were buying has a $10,000 roof issue.